morea-framework/morea-framework.github.io/src/gallery.md

    <p>
    This site illustrates how outcomes and assessments can work together to provide insight into the effectiveness of the course structure.
-It also shows some design features of the Morea Framework (additions to the nav bar, include templates for customized pages, responsive embedded videos, and the "SuperHero" theme.)
+It also shows some design features of the Morea Framework (navbar extensions, include templates for customized pages, responsive embedded videos, and the "SuperHero" theme.)
    </p>
    <p style="text-align: center; padding-top: 10px">